 Za’atar is a popular Middle Eastern spice blend that varies greatly based on the region it is made in, though it generally contains a combination of oregano, thyme, sumac, toasted sesame seeds, and salt.

-Spices come from the non-leafy part of a plant, including the root, stem, seed, fruit, flower, or bark of the tree or plant, while herbs typically come from the green, leafy part of a plant.
+Spices come from the non-leafy part of a plant, including the root, stem, seed, fruit, flower, or bark of the tree or plant, while herbs typically come from the green, leafy part.

 Properly storing your spices can help ensure a fresher, more potent flavor throughout their lifetime.
 Both whole and ground herbs and spices should be stored in airtight containers in a cool, dark place away from direct heat.